Dr Deborah Loxton (Research Centre for Gender Health and Ageing, University of Newcastle)

 Ms Jennifer Powers (Research Centre for Gender Health and Ageing, University of Newcastle)

+The project is complete.
 The final report was published in November 2013 (see 'Resources' below).

 Improving the detection and treatment for alcohol dependent women will reduce preventable FASD.